envoyproxy/xds-relay/CONTRIBUTING.md

 * Before starting work on a major feature, please reach out to us via GitHub, Slack, email, etc. We will make sure no one else is already working on it and ask you to open a GitHub issue.
-* A "major feature" is defined as any change that is > 100 LOC altered (not including tests), or changes any user-facing behavior.
+* A "major feature" is defined as any change that is > 100 lines of code altered (not including tests), or changes any user-facing behavior.
 We will use the GitHub issue to discuss the feature and come to agreement.
 This is to prevent your time being wasted, as well as ours.
 The GitHub review process for major features is also important so that [organizations with commit access](OWNERS.md) can come to agreement on design.
 If it is appropriate to write a design document, the document must be hosted either in the GitHub tracking issue, or linked to from the issue and hosted in a world-readable location.
 * Small patches and bug fixes don't need prior communication.

 # Coding style